alexout/goes-notify-py-bot/DESIGN.md

 User: December 15, 2022

 Bot: Great!
 Which enrollment center would you like me to check?
-Reply with ID, list of the centers is available here
+List of the centers is available here (link).
+Reply with center ID.

-User: Albuquerque
+User: 12345

 Bot: Searching for available appointments at Albuquerque Enrollment Center.
 I will notify you as soon as I find an earlier appointment.
 To turn off notifications, use the /stop command.